 With this easy-to-follow recipe, you can make delicious apple cider pork loin.
 First, you marinate the pork in apple cider, and then you rub it with a spice mix.
 From there, the pork loin is roasted.
-In the end, you'll have a tender and juicy pork roast that'll make your mouth water.
+In the end, you'll have a tender and juicy pork roast that will make your mouth water.

 The chipotle chile pepper used in this recipe adds just a slight kick to the spice rub.
 If you do not care for spicy foods, simply omit the chipotle.
-If you're a fan of spicy meat, feel free to use a generous amount of spices for the rub.
+If you are a fan of spicy meat, feel free to use a generous amount of spices for the rub.
 And if you really feel festive, substitute apple brandy for half of the cider.
 Brandy will really bring out the pork's flavor.

 While this recipe is very straightforward, all roasts take time.
-This isn't a meal you can whip up at the last minute.
+This is not a meal you can whip up at the last minute.
 You'll need to plan ahead to marinate the pork loin roast overnight.
 Alternatively, if you're serving the pork loin for dinner, you may also marinate it first thing in the morning and take it out of the fridge in the evening.

 - 3 to 4 lb. pork loin roast

 - 1 tbsp.
 Worcestershire sauce

 - For Marinade